dedis/cothority/byzcoin/InstanceVersioning.md

 Each service stores the state changes after a new block has been added and only at this moment meaning that until a pending transaction is waiting to be included in a block, it will not be part of the instance's history.
-The storage uses BoltDB and a specific bucket that will use the instance ID as a key and then stores the list of state changes sorted by version.
-As we expect the versions to be monotonically increasing, it will check that the versions are consistent when appending new state changes so that the storage is consistent any time.
+The storage uses BoltDB and the key is generated using the instance ID and the version number so that the pairs are sorted first by instance ID and then by version.

 ## Backup and new conode